 The Rise of Digital Sales Rooms: Creating a Compelling Buying Experience

+Thanks to digital sales room software (DSRs)—also known as digital solution rooms or buyer experience rooms—the buyer journey is easier and enables sales to assist the buyer with the behaviors they want to exhibit.
 Buyers research the products, read customer reviews, watch demos or do virtual tours, and compare prices.
 The problem is the information they gather is saved all over the place–in their email, in a browser tab, on their hard drive.
+Digital sales rooms make easier but putting all the videos, product details, and documents in one location.
+This puts the buyer in control and in the center of the sales experience.

 Today’s buyers expect frictionless virtual evaluations.
 And using digital sales rooms, you can share content with customers and deliver a compelling, modern buying experience.

-DSRs help you:
+Digital sales rooms help you:

-• Eliminate hassle for buyers with a centralized buying resource hub.
+- Eliminate hassle for buyers with a centralized buying resource hub.

-• Use personal video messages to “greet” buyers and contextualize assets.
+- Use personal video messages to “greet” buyers and contextualize assets.

-• Deploy a secure virtual space for ongoing collaboration with buyers.
+- Deploy a secure virtual space for ongoing collaboration with buyers.

-• Delight modern buyers with a branded experience.
+- Delight modern buyers with a branded experience.

-• Track engagement by various stakeholders to prioritize follow-up.
+- Track engagement by various stakeholders to prioritize follow-up.

 Digital Sales Room Use Cases

-DSRs allow you to communicate and collaborate with buyers throughout the duration of a deal through a personalized, centralized, and secured space.
+Digital sales rooms allow you to communicate and collaborate with buyers throughout the duration of a deal through a personalized, centralized, and secured space.
 They deliver a compelling buying experience, while enabling you and your marketing team to track which content the buyer reads, watches, and/or downloads—and which content performs best.

-These are the top DSR use cases:
+These are the top digital sales room use cases:

-• Relationship management: Provide ongoing information to strengthen customer relationships for renewals and expansions.
+- Relationship management: Provide ongoing information to strengthen customer relationships for renewals and expansions.

-• Post-sale engagement: Provide relevant resources to customers post-sale to enable them on the product they purchased.
+- Post-sale engagement: Provide relevant resources to customers post-sale to enable them on the product they purchased.

-• Prospect Education: Share educational materials with external audiences in a personalized and secured space.
+- Prospect Education: Share educational materials with external audiences in a personalized and secured space.

 Create a Dynamic Virtual Sales Experience